Tangerine: Production

+Varieties

 Tangerines were first grown and cultivated as a distinct crop in the Americas by a Major Atway in Palatka, Florida.
-Atway was said to have imported them from Morocco (more specifically its third-largest city Tangier), which was the origin of the name.
+Atway was said to have imported them from Morocco (more specifically its third-largest city, the port of Tangier), which was the origin of the name.
 Major Atway sold his groves to N. H. Moragne in 1843, giving the Moragne tangerine the other part of its name.

 The Moragne tangerine produced a seedling which became one of the oldest and most popular American varieties, the Dancy tangerine (zipper-skin tangerine, kid-glove orange).
 Genetic analysis has shown the parents of the Dancy to have been two mandarin orange hybrids each with a small pomelo contribution, a Ponkan mandarin orange and a second unidentified mandarin.
 The Dancy is no longer widely commercially grown; it is too delicate to handle and ship well, it is susceptible to Alternaria fungus, and it bears more heavily in alternate years.
 Dancys are still grown for personal consumption, and many hybrids of the Dancy are grown commercially.

-Until the 1970s, the Dancy was the most widely grown tangerine in the US; the popularity of the fruit led to the term "tangerine" being broadly applied as a marketing name.
+Until the 1970s, the Dancy was the most widely grown tangerine in the United States; the popularity of the fruit led to the term "tangerine" being broadly applied as a marketing name.
 Florida classifies tangerine-like hybrid fruits as tangerines for the purposes of sale and regulation; this classification is widely used but regarded as technically inaccurate in the industry.
 Among the most important tangerine hybrids of Florida are murcotts (a late-fruiting type of tangor marketed as "honey tangerine") and Sunbursts (an early-fruiting complex tangerine-orange-grapefruit hybrid).
 The fallglo, also a three-way hybrid (5/8 tangerine, 1/4 orange and 1/8 grapefruit), is also grown.